 (5) Pope Alexander VI (1492-1503)

 He had ten known illegitimate children by his numerous mistresses.
-At the age of 58, he took a 15 year old mistress, Giulia Farnese and even slept with his own daughter!
+At the age of 58, he took a 15 year old mistress named Giulia Farnese.
+A Florentine scholar has this to say:

-A Florentine scholar wrote: “His manner of living was dissolute.
+“His manner of living was dissolute.
 He knew neither shame nor sincerity, neither faith nor religion.
-Moreover, he was possessed by an insatiable greed, an overwhelming ambition and a burning passion for the advancement of his many children who, in order to carry out his iniquitous decrees, did not scuple to employ the most heinous means” (Francesco Guicciardini, Storia I, 20 cited in E. R Chamberlin, The Bad Popes, 1969, 173).
+Moreover, he was possessed by an insatiable greed, an overwhelming ambition and a burning passion for the advancement of his many children who, in order to carry out his iniquitous decrees, did not scruple to employ the most heinous means” (Francesco Guicciardini, Storia I, 20 cited in E. R. Chamberlin, The Bad Popes, 1969, 173).

 (6) Paul III (1534-1549)